Nonlinear Lebesgue spaces: Curves and geometry: Applications

 \begin{proposition}[Length structure of nonlinear Lebesgue spaces] Let $h\in L^0(M,N)$ and $p\in [1,\infty]$.
 Suppose that $\Lph(M,N)$ is trivial (\cref{prop:trivial_lebesgue}) or that $N$ is a complete and separable length (resp.~geodesic) space.
 Then, $L^p_h(M,N)$ is a length (resp.~geodesic) space. \end{proposition}

-\begin{proof} The proof follows the same approach as \cite[Proposition~1]{lisini2007characterization}, which essentially consists in constructing a curve whose length is controlled by the distance between its endpoints from the measurable selection of pointwise curves satisfying such a constraint.
+\begin{proof} The proof follows the same approach used in \cite[Proposition~1]{lisini2007characterization} for Wasserstein spaces, which essentially consists in constructing a curve whose length is controlled by the distance between its endpoints from the measurable selection of pointwise curves satisfying such a constraint.

 Let $p\in [1,\infty]$, $h\in \cLs(M,N)$, $(f,f')\in \cLph(M,N)^2$ and $\kappa > 1$.
-In addition, let $h^2(x)\coloneq (h(x),h(x))$ and define the mapping $\pi: M\to N^2$ as $\pi(x)\coloneq (f(x),f'(x))$ which belongs to $\mathcal{L}^p_{h^2}(M,N^2)$ since $(f,f')\in \cLph(M,N)^2$.
+In addition, let $h^2(x)\coloneqq(h(x),h(x))$ and define the mapping $\pi: M\to N^2$ as $\pi(x)\coloneqq(f(x),f'(x))$ which belongs to $\mathcal{L}^p_{h^2}(M,N^2)$ since $(f,f')\in \cLph(M,N)^2$.
 When $\Lph(M,N)$ is trivial, that is, $\Lph(M,N)=\left\{[h]\right\}$, it is also a geodesic space as it contains a single element.
 Therefore, assume that $\Lph(M,N)$ is nontrivial and that $N$ is a complete and separable length space.

 \textit{Step 1: Reduction to the case where $\mu_M$ is $\sigma$-finite.} The mappings $f$ and $f'$ both differ from $h$ on a measurable set of $\sigma$-finite $\mu_M$-measure \cite[Proposition 3.4]{serieys2025nonlinear}.
 Hence, $f$ and $f'$ differ on a set of $\sigma$-finite $\mu_M$-measure, so that we can assume that $\mu_M$ is $\sigma$-finite in the rest of the proof.
 Now, since $\mu_M$ is assumed $\sigma$-finite, there exists a finite measure which has the same null sets, for instance, $\nu_M: A\mapsto \sum_{n\in\mathbb{N}} 2^{-n}\frac{\mu_M(A)}{\mu_M(B_n)+1}$ where $(B_n)_{n\in\mathbb{N}}$ is a sequence of measurable sets of finite $\mu_M$-measure such that $M=\cup_{n\in\mathbb{N}} B_n$